alexeagleson/template-node-backup-directory/README.md

 sudo gedit /etc/systemd/logind.conf
 ```

-And change the following value from the dfault to `ignore`:
+And change the following value from the default to `ignore`:

 ```
 HandleLidSwitch=ignore